 Technological development frequently intersects with social, ethical, and political issues, as noted in historical studies (Mitcham, 2022; Suksawaeng, 2024).
 These studies highlight the recurring tension between optimistic views of promoting technological advancements and the need to address their societal impacts.
 Promotional and regulatory efforts often operate separately, which impedes the integration of social considerations into technological research and development (Ozcan & Hannah, 2020; Quach et al., 2022).
 In order to effectively capitalize on opportunities and surmount obstacles, it is crucial to understand the dynamics and trends in digital communication (Andzani & Irwansyah, 2023).
-Grasping these trends helps identify potential challenges and capitalize on opportunities within the digital landscape, including advancements in audio-visual media technology like Video on Demand (VOD).
+Grasping these trends helps identify potential challenges and capitalize on opportunities within the digital landscape, including advancements in audio-visual media technology like Video-on-Demand (VoD).

-The evolution of audio-visual media through the VOD platform represents a convergence of television, film, and the internet (Jensen, 2022).
-The advent of VOD has significantly transformed audience viewing habits.
+The evolution of audio-visual media through the VoD platform represents a convergence of television, film, and the Internet (Jensen, 2022).
+The advent of VoD has significantly transformed audience viewing habits.
 This platform allows users to access audio-visual content anytime and anywhere, breaking the previous constraints of adhering to television schedules or movie theater showtimes.
-The number of households that subscribed to a VOD service rose almost 350% between 2014 and 2020.
-In 2021, over 75% of UK households say they have used at least one subscription VoD service (gov.uk, 2022).
+The number of households that subscribed to a VoD service rose almost 350% between 2014 and 2020.
+In 2021, over 75% of UK households say they have used at least one subscription VoD service (Department for Digital, Culture, Media & Sport, 2022).

-As VOD expands internationally, it becomes subject to national laws and regulations (Scarlata & Lobato, 2023).
+As VoD expands internationally, it becomes subject to national laws and regulations (Scarlata & Lobato, 2023).
 Several types of rules are implemented and obeyed by a group of countries.
-VOD censorship, content classification, operational permits, taxation, local content quotas, production obligations, and contributions to national production budgets have recently been imposed by governments of various political stripes (Budzinski & Stöhr, 2019; García Leiva & Albornoz, 2021).
+VoD censorship, content classification, operational permits, taxation, local content quotas, production obligations, and contributions to national production budgets have recently been imposed by governments of various political stripes (Budzinski & Stöhr, 2019; García Leiva & Albornoz, 2021).
 Each country has its own set of rules, especially when it comes to content regulations.
 Because content structuring is dominated by local values and traditions, this becomes a domain of national policy.
 This is motivated by a variety of priorities, including cultural diversity and anti-hegemony, censorship of 'Western' services for cultural and religious reasons, and local protectionism.

 In the European Union, the revised Audio-visual Media Services Directive exemplifies how legislative frameworks can harmonize content regulation, aiming to protect viewers and preserve cultural integrity.
-This revision mandates a 30% European content quota for VOD services and allows member states to impose additional investment obligations and promotional requirements (García Leiva & Albornoz, 2021).
-Other regions have different focuses: Brazil emphasizes national production duties, while countries like Indonesia, Turkey, China, India, and Russia prioritize content censorship (Bizberge et al., 2023; Scarlata & Lobato, 2023).
+This revision mandates a 30% European content quota for VoD services and allows member states to impose additional investment obligations and promotional requirements (García Leiva & Albornoz, 2021).
+Other regions have different focuses: Brazil emphasizes national production duties, while countries like Indonesia, Turkey, China, India, and Russia prioritize content censorship (Bizberge, Mastrini & Gómez,2023; Scarlata & Lobato, 2023).
 Additionally, recent trends in Thailand, Pakistan, Burma, and Vietnam indicate increased censorship or monitoring of anti-government, racist, or extremist content (Buehler et al., 2021; George & Venkiteswaran, 2019).
 These varying approaches reflect differences in values and societal progress.

 A critical discourse emerges around the efficacy and ethical implications of stricter regulatory control by local authorities versus fostering a culture of self-regulation among users.
 There are demands for a more sophisticated regulatory discourse that goes beyond individual responsibility to consider the structural inequalities and power imbalances inherent in the digital ecosystem.
 The media governance term was then born and represents a progressive framework for understanding and managing the media sector, integrating rules and regulations through diverse theoretical lenses (Ansell & Torfing, 2022).
 At its core, media governance embodies shared responsibility among various stakeholders, acknowledging the impact of globalization and technological advancements on media regulation.
 This approach challenges traditional state-centric models of media oversight by emphasizing the interplay between multiple actors and institutions.